Our key differentiators

 At the core: Our Values.

 We've worked at IT services firms, digital agencies, and software companies.
 We know how things work and we know what's broken.
 We know that the traditional business models of technology and design consultancies are not geared towards empowering and uplifting clients, only giving them the latest shiny gizmo with service contracts and perpetual upgrades.
-After a lot of drama, time and money, all too often, most of the technologies our clients have put in place are not being used well at all.
+After a lot of drama, time and money, all too often, most of the technologies our clients have put in place are not being used well - or at all.

 We knew there needed to be a different, values-based and client-positive approach.